marcinma/k8s-5days/day1/02_nginx_image/task.md

 docker image build -t my-nginx:1 -f nginx/Dockerfile nginx/
 ```
 2. Run container one more time from this version
-3. Verify that password file is no longe there
+3.Verify that password file is no longer there
 4. Check nginx images

 # Forward port